wimolimo/CLOUD18_calibration/README.md

 - Click in figure window before selecting points
 - Press 'c' on keyboard while hovering over primary ion outliers
 - Select exactly the number of points requested
-- Program continues on automatcally after selecting the number of points requested
+- Program continues automatically after selecting the correct number of points
+- If you make a mistake, close the plot and restart

 ## Dependencies